 What are the City’s Overall Risks to Natural Hazards?

 The City of Beaverton’s Emergency Management Program reviews and updates the risk assessment regularly to evaluate the probability of each natural hazard as well as the vulnerability of the community to those hazards.
 Scores are based on the City’s Hazard Analysis that is submitted to the Oregon Office of Emergency Management as part of the update cycle of the City’s Emergency Operations Plan.
 The table below summarizes hazard probability and vulnerability of the top 7 natural hazards that may impact Beaverton, as determined by the hazard methodology develop by FEMA and refined by Oregon Office of Emergency Management.
-These are the 7 natural hazards that are addressed in the 2018 revision of the mitigation plan.
+These are the 7 natural hazards that are addressed in the city’s Natural Hazards Mitigation Plan.

 |Hazards||Probability||Vulnerability||Total Score||Hazard Rank|